Jimmy Godden (entrepreneur): Personal life

 Godden and one of his sons were kidnapped by men in balaclavas in December 1991, with the aim of extracting a ransom.
 The kidnapping was abandoned when a police patrol happened upon the kidnap in progress, and the kidnappers fled.
 Property worth £100,000 was taken and Godden's insurance company offered a £10,000 reward for information leading to the conviction of the gang.

-Membership

-Godden was chairman of the British Association of Leisure Parks, Piers and Amusements (BALPPA) from 2000 to 2002.